How Does a Contract for Deed Work?

-With a contract for deed, the buyer makes monthly payments to the seller until the full amount owed is paid off.
-While the buyer is paying off the balance, the title is retained by the seller.
+A contract for deed is a type of owner financing in which the buyer makes monthly payments to the seller until the full amount owed is paid off.
+While the buyer is paying off the balance, the seller retains the title.
 Once the balance is paid in full, the buyer can have the deed recorded and then receive the title as they would with a more traditional sale.

 1. Easier to Purchase a Home